Welcome to today's edition of the Rush 24-7 podcast.

 So maybe we need Hajj control.

-Uh maybe we w maybe we need to have Hajj control.
+Maybe we need to have Hajj control.

-Maybe it's uh you know, the the way the Confederate flag killed all those people in that black church uh in uh in Charleston, maybe uh maybe uh it's the Quran that should be blamed for killing all these people, one thousand three hundred and thirteen people at least in this Hajj in Mecca.
+Maybe it's the Koran that should be blamed for killing all these people, 1,313 people at least in this Hajj in Mecca.

-That's that's uh that's the latest death count.
+That's the latest death count.

-A four-year-old boy who drowned, his father was taking him from Turkey to Greece as part of all these big migrations to get into Europe.
+His father was taking him from Turkey to Greece as part of all these big migrations to get into Europe.

-And this four-year-old boy drowned, and he washed up on the beach, and the world's photographers all photographed his poor little four-year-old body on the beach, and it was all used as a form this is an indictment of the entire Western world and the heartlessness of the rich world in doing nothing for this little dead four-year-old boy who's on the beach, and we're photographing him, and we're putting his picture on the front pages, and he's leading all the nightly news shows and all the rest of it.
+This is an indictment of the entire Western world and the heartlessness of the rich world in doing nothing for this little dead four-year-old boy who's on the beach and we're photographing him and we're putting his picture on the front pages and he's leading all the nightly news shows and all the rest of it.

 One death is a tragedy, a thousand deaths is a statistic.